slicedlime/seasons/README.md

 any mods that change world generation or any other datapacks that use experimental world generation features.

+### Commands

 Because the pack replaces biomes, it will also mess with commands like `locate biome`.
+It also uses the world time as the key for the season, so using commands like `time set <time>` will likely reset the current season to Summer.
+Use `time add` instead to modify current time.
+As a special case, `time add 20d` will fast-forward one season (using the default season lenght).

 ## Design Notes